awsdocs/amazon-sagemaker-developer-guide/doc_source/model-registry-deploy-history.md

 # View the Deployment History of a Model<a name="model-registry-deploy-history"></a>

-View the deployments for a model version SageMaker Studio by opening the tab for that model version\.
+View the deployments for a model version Amazon SageMaker Studio by opening the tab for that model version\.

 **View the deployment history for a model version**

 1. Sign in to Studio\.
-For more information, see [Onboard to Amazon SageMaker Studio](gs-studio-onboard.md)\.
+For more information, see [Onboard to Amazon SageMaker Domain](gs-studio-onboard.md)\.

 1. In the left navigation pane, choose the **Components and registries** icon \( ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/icons/Components_registries.png) \)\.